 14. Choose a good time and place to study.

-Everyone has a different studying style, so it’s crucial to find the best time and place to study.
+Everyone has a different studying style, so finding the best time and place to study is crucial.

 If you’re someone who does better with silence, try studying in a quiet area where there won’t be any distractions.